cloudfoundry/stratos/website/docs/developer/frontend.md

    to the guides used when setting up the backend for more information

 ## Build

+> The normal dev cycle does not require a direct build.

 Run `npm run build` to build the project.